 We are a clinical-stage biopharmaceutical company and have incurred significant losses since our inception.
-We anticipate that we will continue to incur significant losses for the foreseeable future.\
+We anticipate that we will continue to incur significant losses for the foreseeable future.

 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effect or an acceptable safety profile, gain regulatory approval and become commercially viable.
 Our only product candidate, neffy, is in the clinical stage of development.
 We have no products approved for commercial sale and have not generated any revenue from product sales to date, and we will continue to incur significant research and development and other expenses related to our clinical development and ongoing operations.
 As a result, we are not profitable and have incurred losses in each period since our inception.
 Since our inception, we have devoted substantially all of our efforts and financial resources to organizing and staffing our company, business planning, raising capital, performing research and development activities, and providing general and administrative support for these operations.
 Our financial condition and operating results, including net losses, may fluctuate significantly from quarter to quarter and year to year.
 Accordingly, you should not rely upon the results of any quarterly or annual periods as indications of future operating performance.
-Additionally, net losses and negative cash flows have had, and will continue to have, an adverse effect on Our stockholders' equity and working capital.
-Our net loss was \$34.7 million for the year ended December 31, 2022 and \$47.2 million for the nine months ended September 30, 2023.
-As of September 30, 2023, we had an accumulated deficit of \$124.1 million.
-We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of, and seek regulatory approvals and prepare for commercialization for our product candidate, neffy, an investigational, new formulation of epinephrine, for the emergency treatment of Type I allergic reacti
+Additionally, net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders' equity and working capital.
+Our net losses were \$54.4 million for the year ended December 31, 2023 and \$10.3 million for the three months ended March 31, 2024.
+As of March 31, 2024, we had an accumulated deficit of \$141.6 million.
+We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of, and seek regulatory approvals and prepare for commercialization for our product candidate, neffy, an investigational, new formulation of epinephrine, for the emergency treatment of Type I allergic reactions and potential additional indications.